FlexMeasures/flexmeasures/flexmeasures/data/Readme.md

 ### Import from another database

-Here is a short recipe to import data from a database (e.g. a demo database) into your local system.
+Here is a short recipe to import data from a FlexMeasures database (e.g. a demo database) into your local system.

 On the to-be-exported database: